sakthiinfotec/weblinks/docs/ai-ml.md

 - Typesense - used to build blazing-fast search experiences, faceted navigation experiences, geo-search, vector search, semantic search, similarity search and much more.

 #### Glossary
+ - LLM: Large language models, or LLMs, are a type of AI model specifically designed to understand natural language.
  - Semantic search: Search based on meaning instead of specific words.
 It is the deep NLP encoding of sentences that gets the context and the meaning and so on.